 - Get ahold of SAT practice tests (normally from past administrations).

 - Time your pace through the Reading section.

 - Assess completed answers vs correct answers.

-- Address common problems or questions types that provide trouble.
+- Address common problems or question types that provide the trouble.

 With enough practice, you can develop an internal rhythm that can handle mental stress while also staying mentally clear when answering.